erickpaulus/web-scrapper/README.md

 # Web Scrapper Project using  Python, BeautifulSoup and Selenium
-This repository contains my experiments to scrap opn data in a certain web page using Python and Selenium.
+This repository contains my experiments to scrap open data in a certain web page using Python, BeautifulSoup and Selenium.

 It involves Selenium WebDriver and a web browser driver like ChromeDriver.